virtualyou/medical/README.md

 or directory called `node-modules`.
 Once everything is in place, you need to establish a database for the application to use for persistence.

-A utility repo/project here (https://github.com/dlwhitehurst/vy-data-support)
-can be used for local development and testing.

-Once the database is running, we need to export ENV variables for the `vy-express-medical` application to use for its database connection.
-What I'm describing is NOT for production use.
-The `vy-express-medical` application looks for specific ENV vars such as username, password, host, and schema for it to connect via socket on port 3306 (mysql default port).

 Assign the following ENV variables for our localhost testing.

 ```shell